 Now, stop us if you’ve heard this before, but a lack of sleep schedule or even an unbalanced one can leave you feeling tired and lethargic all the time.
 We know, shocking.

 If you’re burning the candle at both ends or ignoring when your brain and body are telling you to sleep, then you’re going to wake up very tired.
 Getting into a sleep cycle will really benefit your energy levels, so be strict with how long you stay on your phone or read at night, and reduce those power naps!

 Your body needs water to keep functioning.
 Your skin, sensory organs, internal organs, and brain all need water to keep them performing at their optimum.
 When you’re dehydrated, you’re often less alert and less productive.

 Dehydration doesn’t just make you physically tired, but it also contributes to brain fog or mental fatigue.
 This is why drinking plenty of water is important day to day, not just during and after exercise.

 So, the answer to ‘why am I feeling tired and lethargic?’ could have many answers, and it all depends on your lifestyle and personal circumstances.
 No more feeling fatigued, counting sheep endlessly, and no more mental burnout, it’s time to welcome a good night’s sleep back into your life.
+From listening to sleep music to reducing your amount of power naps, there is no ‘one-size-fits all’ when it comes to natural sleep remedies.
 Reduce your stress and readdress your nutrition with the help of our turmeric shots as part of a balanced approach and seek a medical opinion where necessary to slip softly into sleep again.